 If you click on the report called “All”, we’re going to just give you all the keyword ideas we have.

-But actually there are four ways in which we generate them (we’ll soon add more):
+But actually there are three ways in which we generate them (we’ll soon add more):

 1. Phrase match — we search our huge database for any keyword phrases that would contain the exact seed phrase in them.